Division of Literature & Languages

 Thesis Orals themselves take place the week before Final Exams.
 The oral can and should be an intellectually challenging experience; this is a chance to exchange views about your work, to clarify points, to discuss the potential for expanding the project.
 Typically, students are asked to relate their work to other literary, critical, and theoretical issues, to explain the development of the topic, to state what they would do if they had additional time, to reflect on what they might have done differently.
 You will be asked to state the thesis of your thesis.

 Thesis copies should not be bound or signed by your thesis adviser until after your oral exam.
 Two final, bound copies of your thesis with your thesis adviser's signature must be submitted to the library by the designated deadline.
+It is customary for students to give a bound copy of their thesis to their thesis adviser.
 Guidelines for the final copies can be found in the Reed College Senior Handbook at the Registrar's Office.

 Frequently Asked Questions